-Mont Gleason is located in the community of Tingwick, Quebec, roughly a 2 hour drive from Montreal along Autoroute 20 heading towards Quebec City.
-There are a number of ways to get there, with the simplest route taking Autoroute 20 to Route 955 (Exit 210) to St Albert, and then down to Warwick.
+Mont Gleason is located in the community of Tingwick, Quebec, roughly a 2-hour drive from Montreal along Autoroute 20 heading towards Quebec City.
+There are several ways to get there, with the simplest route taking Autoroute 20 to Route 955 (Exit 210) to St Albert, and then down to Warwick.
 Mont Gleason offers a great variety of trails for the beginner right up to the expert skier.
 There are 21 trails and 10 glades available, served by 2 quadruple chairlifts, and 1 double chairlift.
 There is also a learning area that is served by a magic carpet lift.
-Snowmaking covers just over 90% of the mountain, adding to an average annual snowfall of 176 centimeters, making for great conditions.
+Snowmaking covers just over 90% of the mountain, adding to an average annual snowfall of 176 centimetres, making for great conditions.
 Night skiing is offered at Gleason.
 Gleason also has a ski/boardercross trail to go along with their snowpark with a variety of bumps and modules.

 The Mountain and the Ski Trails

 The trails at Mont Gleason are not all named.
 There are 7 Easy trails, 10 Intermediate, and 4 Difficult.
 The glade trails all have varying degrees of difficulty as well.
 There are 3 mogul areas, one located on the upper pitch of the Ling, the other on the Pierre Ling trail, and a third on the old t-bar lift line which is now a trail appropriately named the T-Bar.
 The snowparks and their modules can be found on trails 4 and 4b.
 There is a variety of different rails, boxes, and jumps to please the snowboard and ski acrobat.
 The ski/boardercross trail is found on the Victoriaville trail located under the Laurent-Lemire quad chairlift with banked curves and mounds.